RishiGulati/rishigulati.github.io/index.md

 ### Achievements

+- Awarded as "Steller Achiver" in 2024 by Client (Google).
 - Promoted to “QA lead“ for outstanding performance in projects across all GEOs.
 - Awarded “Excellent outstanding Performer” award in 2021 for Google, India workflow process.
 - Completed six week “Smartphone Design Training Program-2018” conducted by Mediatek, Taiwan.